 - Double vision

 - "Second sight."
 When a person who normally wears reading glasses can suddenly read without them.

 - Brown spots in the visual field

 A cataract develops when protein in the lens clumps together and blocks light from reaching the retina.
-Researchers don't know what causes these proteins to clump together, but some think that cataracts may develop due to chemical changes in the lens that happen as people get older.
+Researchers do not know what causes these proteins to clump together.
+But some think that cataracts may develop due to chemical changes in the lens that happen as people get older.
 Other researchers believe that there may be several causes of cataracts, including smoking, diabetes, and excessive exposure to sunlight.

-- Congenital cataracts -- those that are present at birth or develop in early childhood, usually in both eyes
+- Congenital cataracts that are present at birth or develop in early childhood, usually in both eyes

-- Secondary cataracts -- those that develop in people with medical conditions (such as diabetes) or in those who use steroids
+- Secondary cataracts that develop in people with medical conditions (such as diabetes) or in those who use steroids

-- Traumatic cataracts -- those that develop as a result of an eye injury
+- Traumatic cataracts that develop as a result of an eye injury

 The following factors may increase a person's risk for developing cataracts: